AdrienHorgnies/bcqueue/README.md

 # Blockchain queue

-Simulation of a proof-of-work blockchain system using a MAP/PH/1 queue.
-It also provides an M/M/1 queue for comparison.
+Simulation of a proof-of-work blockchain system.
+It provides a MAP/PH/1 queue, and an M/M/1 queue.

 It is meant to be a computation model for the mathematical model developed by Quan-Lin Li, Jing-Yu Ma, Yan-Xia Chang, Fan-Qi Ma & Hai-Bo Yu in "Markov processes in blockchain systems".
 Find it at https://doi.org/10.1186/s40649-019-0066-1.

+Furthermore, I have elaborated that this model would be more realistic if it took transactions fees into account.
+Miners prioritize transactions that offer larger fees.
+Thus, this script enables to select transactions in random order, or in fees order.

 For more information about this work, please read the accompanying thesis.